Operation Stream: Execution

 On March 8, 2025, at around 05:00–06:00, the assault party emerged from the pipe and the Russian Armed Forces launched a large-scale counteroffensive in Kursk Oblast.
 On the same day, pro-Russian military bloggers and Ukrainian sources reported that Russian servicemen had traveled nearly 16 km through a 1.4-meter diameter gas pipeline, reached the rear of the Ukrainian military near the city of Sudzha, and dug in, walking in the pipe for two days and spending four more days underground waiting for the order to attack.
 Videos that surfaced online on Telegram show Russian soldiers "marching" equipped with gas masks, while others also report soldiers cursing and complaining about the commanders who sent them on the mission.
 At this point, Ukrainian military blogger Yuriy Butusov said the deployed Russian force consisted of an assault company, the Russian forces that were sent on this mission may have numbered to 600—800 men, with around 100 emerging from the pipe.

-Russian soldiers that emerged from the pipe had marked themselves with blue tape, same color as the Ukrainian army uses, in order to deceive the Ukrainian forces and make them think "that their own units were advancing".
+Russian soldiers that emerged from the pipe had marked themselves with blue tape, the same color as the Ukrainian army uses, in order to deceive the Ukrainian forces and make them think "that their own units were advancing."
 According to the Institute for the Study of War (ISW), this may amount to perfidy, which is considered a war crime.

 According to Ukrainska Pravda, Ukrainian soldiers were aware of the Russian plan five days in advance, after the Russians began clearing the exit zone with glide bombs, but their attention was diverted by a Russian breakthrough near Kurilovka south of Sudzha, and they were unable to blow up or block the pipe in advance due to poor logistics.
 According to Ukrainian officer Myroslav Hai, commanders of a Ukrainian air assault brigade set up an ambush and inflicted "very heavy" losses on the Russians, possibly up to 80% of their force, claiming to have repulsed them.

 According to other sources, the operation managed to achieve a certain element of surprise, since the use of the pipeline provided protection from surveillance by Ukrainian drones.
 The War Zone notes that it is likely that after exiting the pipe, at least some of the fighters joined other Russian troops already in the Sudzha area.

 According to The Financial Times, after the raid, the Ukrainian side began to retreat.
 According to Ukrainian soldiers interviewed by The Wall Street Journal, some Ukrainian units were already withdrawing.
 They said that the pipeline raid caused panic and prompted some field commanders to start retreating without an order from their higher-ups to avoid being captured.
-Soldiers interviewed by Ukrainska Pravda said that the most damage to the Ukrainian forces was caused by left flank strike in February and south strike in early March.
+Soldiers interviewed by Ukrainska Pravda said that the most damage to the Ukrainian forces was caused by the left flank strike in February and the south strike in early March.
 These, combined with the raid and Russians destroying bridges around Sudzha, forced Ukrainians to retreat.

 On March 10, the Russian side stated that the operation had disoriented Ukrainian units, which led to the liberation of several settlements.